Grieg star lygra

 Ammonia has been highlighted as one of the more promising future fuels in order to achieve reduced CO2 emissions from shipping.
 A considerable amount of knowledge about the coastal use of ammonia for short distances is gradually coming into place, and today ammonia together with methanol is considered to be the solution that is closest to large-scale implementation.

+The industry has also gained experience with the transportation of ammonia, but there are still several uncertainties related to how well it will work as a fuel for long-distance transportation.
 For Greig Maritime Group, which participates in several initiatives in both production and distribution of green ammonia, it is only natural to also study the possibility of ammonia in deep-sea shipping.

 This project will investigate whether green ammonia can technically function as fuel at long sea distances and whether it is economically feasible.
 Safety and regulatory barriers will be identified, as well as any need for operational changes.
 A final, significant challenge that will be studied is the availability of ammonia in relevant ports.

 Among the partners, we find players from the entire value chain, from cargo owners, technology companies, insurance companies, service providers, authorities, and the world´s largest Open Hatch shipping company.
 See the complete list to the right.
+Other contributors to the pilot project are Chevron, DSB (The Norwegian Directorate for Civil Protection), G2 Ocean, MAN, Suzano, Zero Emission Shipping Mission and Hyundai Global Service.

 Grieg open hatch